 Button Mode in FMS stages that have a lot of Holds that end with Arrow nodes as holding the circle pad up/down to follow the Hold trail tends to also trigger the arrow at the end prematurely.

 Out of all the Ex Bursts in the second game, Judgment seems to be the most hated one.
-It makes every non-Critical note count as a Bad, it makes the timing for a Critical even stricter than normal and every Bad scored while it's active also causes you to lose points, while every other Ex Burst causes you to not get any points or score less points for the notes you screw up.
+It makes every non-Critical note count as a Bad, it makes the timing for a Critical even stricter than normal and every Bad scored while it's active also causes you to lose points, while none of the other Ex Bursts directly affect the score for the notes you screw up.
 It's basically the musical equivalent of a Blue Shell.

 Stop Helping Me!: If you're in a VS match and the the score remains just 1 note shy of a tie (such as 1 person having a single Great vs. all Critical notes), expect Mog to endlessly announce, "They've taken the lead, kupo!" until the difference in scores becomes much greater since the score needle repeatedly touches the exact center then dips towards the one in the lead and the AI is programmed to make the announcement once the needle leaves the center spot rather than cross over entirely after leaving it once.

 Surprise Difficulty: The game is full of sparkles, cute cartoon characters, brightly colored and rounded icons, and aside from maybeBarbariccia and some of the more frightening enemies like the Ahriman and Anima, there's nothing a Moral Guardian would object to.
 The higher difficulty songs will crush your spirit, trample the shards laughing, and invite you back to more.
 You will wish for the comparatively simple task of just fighting Omega and Shinryu like normal, rather than getting a perfect 200-Critical chain on Ultimate Difficulty with no abilities and starting over any time your timing is off just enough to miss that one Critical.